 Are you looking for a place to come during a crisis, but don’t want or need a hospital or other immediate professional care?
-Is there anyone you can call, or actually talk to face to face — someone who has “walked in your shoes?”
+Is there anyone you can call, or actually talk to face-to-face — someone who has “walked in your shoes?”
 Could a peer help you figure out the next steps to take to deal with the immediate crisis and continue in your own recovery?
-The answer to all these questions is YES.
+The answer to all these questions is, YES.
 The place is Safe Harbor, and the person you can sit down with in a comfortable, calm setting is one of our Peer Specialists — one of your peers.

-Recovery-Focused Crisis Care.
 No two crises are the same, and every person who calls or visits Safe Harbor is treated as an individual.
 We listen and provide practical support and strategies to deal with the immediate situation.
 We also offer suggestions for connecting or reconnecting with other resources after the immediate crisis for continued support in your recovery process.

 Call the Warm Line.
 A Safe Harbor Peer Support Specialist will answer any time of day or night.
 Dial 402.715.4226.